ericthegeorge/FootballTracker/README.md

 `flutter run`

-If flutter screams at you, you may wanna clean and build to hopefully resolve the errors.
+If flutter screams at you, you may need to clean and build to hopefully resolve the errors.

 `flutter clean`